ocattau/ocattau/_posts/2018-11-16-Bioanalyzer-RNeasy-results.md

 ![img](../notebook-images/electropherogram1116.PNG)

-They don't have the same band pattern as [Sam's samples](http://onsnetwork.org/kubu4/2018/08/01/bioanalyzer-tanner-crab-rna-isolated-with-rneasy-plus-mini-kit/), possibly due to degradataion, but they still look good.
+They don't have the same band pattern as [Sam's samples](http://onsnetwork.org/kubu4/2018/08/01/bioanalyzer-tanner-crab-rna-isolated-with-rneasy-plus-mini-kit/), possibly due to degradataion, but they look okay...?

 These samples were from [Oct.
 31st](https://grace-ac.github.io/BLAST-R-and-RNeasy-test/).